widged/gb-elm-language/en/intro/02-module system.md

 #### module declaration

-A module declaration begins with the keyword `module`, followed by the module name, the word `exposing` and the list of exported values between parentheses.
+A module declaration begins with the keyword `module`, optionally followed by the module name, the word `exposing` and the list of exported values between parentheses.

 To make explicit that you are exporting everything in this module, use the two dots `(..)`.
 "Everything" comprises all defined top-level constants, functions, types alias, union types, and their tags.